Infrastructure and Green Cities (IGC)

 The thematic area provides capacity building services (training, research and advisory) on issues related to infrastructure such as infrastructure asset management and governance, service delivery, green city performance, liveability, green infrastructure & floods, sustainable development (sustainable energy and transport), disaster risks management and water & sanitation.

 Research within the IGC thematic area covers issues related to infrastructure asset management and the relations of green city performance with infrastructure, liveability, sustainability, sustainable development and environmental quality.

 Current research being implemented within the group

 - Development of a global tool to measure green city performance over time across the five continents

 - Assessing our claim that a green city as defined by the IHS green city concept is also sustainable, liveable, healthy and competitive.

 Research topics open for master and/or PhD students:

 - Are there certain common characteristics and traits that characterise cities that have adopted green initiatives and achieved high green performance?

 - To what extent population size and fast city expansion affect the green performances of cities of developing countries?
-What can be done to overcome this two constraints?
+What can be done to overcome these two constraints?